Pennyw0rth/NetExec/README.md

 ## Official Discord Channel

-If you don't have a Github account, you can ask your question on Discord
+If you don't have a Github account, you can ask your questions on Discord!

 [![NetExec](https://discordapp.com/api/guilds/1148685154601160794/widget.png?style=banner3)](https://discord.gg/pjwUTQzg8R)